paddy74/lowletorfeats/README.md

 # Learning-To-Rank Low-Level Feature Library

-A library for the collection of common low-level features used in learning-to-rank algorithms such as TF-IDF.
+A library for the collection of common low-level features used in learning-to-rank algorithms.
+These features are calculated using well-defined algorithms.

+If you feel there are additional features that might be added to this library, create a [new issue](issues/new) or submit a pull request.

 ## Features

-The following features can be collected using this library:
+The following categories of low-level features are collected using this library:

 - TF-IDF
-- BM25
+- Okapi BM25
+- LMIR

 ## Versioning